hanabi/hanabi.github.io/Reference.md

 * For example, in a 4-player game:
   * All the 1's are played on the stacks.
   * Bob has nothing clued in his hand.
-  * Cathy has a red 3 clued in her hand with just a number 3 (she does not know what color it is).
+  * Cathy has a red 3 clued in her hand with just a number 3.
+She does not know what color it is.
   * Alice clues Donald red, which touches one red 4.
   * Bob knows that he must have the red 2.
 If he plays the red 2, then Cathy will play the red 3, and Donald will play the red 4.
   * Bob plays his *Finesse Position* card and it is instead the blue 2.